sg893052/sonic-buildimage/devops/tam/bdbg-hld.md

 The CLI testcases are included as part of individual feature testcases.

 ## Functional Unit Tests
+1. Verify that starting of bdbg tool is successful.
+2. Verify that stopping of bdbg tool is successful.
-1. Verify that once ‘collection-interval’ configuration is successful, the configuration can be retrieved via the show command properly.
+3. Verify that once ‘collection-interval’ configuration is successful, the configuration can be retrieved via the show command properly.
-2. Verify that once ‘max-retention-interval’ configuration is successful, the configuration can be retrieved via the show command properly.
+4. Verify that once ‘max-retention-interval’ configuration is successful, the configuration can be retrieved via the show command properly.
-3. Verify that once ‘congestion-threshold’ configuration is successful, the configuration can be retrieved via the show command properly.
+5. Verify that once ‘congestion-threshold’ configuration is successful, the configuration can be retrieved via the show command properly.
-4. Verify that ‘collection-interval’ configuration can be cleared.
+6. Verify that ‘collection-interval’ configuration can be cleared.
-5. Verify that ‘max-retention-interval’ configuration can be cleared.
+7. Verify that ‘max-retention-interval’ configuration can be cleared.
-6. Verify that ‘congestion-threshold’ configuration can be cleared.
+8. Verify that ‘congestion-threshold’ configuration can be cleared.
-7. Verify that congestion on ‘Ingress shared/headroom pool occupancy per PG’ can be retrieved via show commands.
+9. Verify that congestion on ‘Ingress shared/headroom pool occupancy per PG’ can be retrieved via show commands.
-8. Verify that congestion on ‘Egress shared pool occupancy per queue’ can be retrieved via show commands.
+10. Verify that congestion on ‘Egress shared pool occupancy per queue’ can be retrieved via show commands.
-9. Verify that congestion on ‘CPU Queue’ can be retrieved via show commands.
+11. Verify that congestion on ‘Device buffer’ can be retrieved via show commands.
-10. Verify that congestion on ‘Device buffer’ can be retrieved via show commands.
+12. Verify that congestion on ‘global service pool’ can be retrieved via show commands.
-11. Verify that congestion on ‘Ingress service pool’ can be retrieved via show commands.
+13. Verify that congestion on 'per port service pool’ can be retrieved via show commands.
+14. Verify that 'congestion top' options shows the data since last cleared.
+15. Verify that 'congestion top limit' shows the data per the specified number.
+16. Verify that per buffer congestion history can be retrieved via show commands.
-12. Verify that congestion on ‘Egress service pool’ can be retrieved via show commands.
+17. Verify that per interface per queue congestion history can be retrieved via show commands.
+18. Verify that congestion history 'limit' command shows the data per specified number.
+19. Verify that congestion history 'around' command shows the data per specified number.
+20. Verify that COPP Policer Packet Drops  can be can be retrieved via show commands.
-13. Verify that packet drop at data-plane (e.g. Unknown Vlan, TTL0) can be retrieved via show commands.
+21. Verify that watermark queue drop counters can be retrieved via show commands.
+22. Verify that /proc/bcm/knet/rx_drop counters can be retrieved via show commands.
-14. Verify that packet drop at CPU queue (e.g. Unknown Vlan) can be retrieved via show commands.
+23. Verify that /proc/bcm/knet/dstats counters can be retrieved via show commands.
-15. Verify that packet drop at Kernel (e.g. Unknown Vlan) can be retrieved via show commands.
+24. Verify that packet drops at /proc/net (ifconfig ) can be retrieved via show commands.
-16. Verify that count of dropped packets at cpu-queue can be retrieved via show commands.
+25. Verify that packet drops at DROPMONITOR_FLOW_TABLE can be retrieved via show commands.
-17. Verify that count of dropped packets at physical interface (e.g. Ethernet0) can be retrieved via show commands.
+26. Verify that forwarding drop counters can be retrieved via show commands.
-18. Verify that the input parameters provided to CLI are validated for ranges and validity.
+27. Verify that clear history command clears the history data.

 # Broadcom Internal Information : To be removed before publishing externally.